BrightspaceUI/core/components/list/README.md

 - `d2l-list-item-link-click`: dispatched when the item's primary link action is clicked
 <!-- docs: end hidden content -->

+### Breakpoints Property

+- `breakpoints` (Array): Breakpoints for responsiveness (`[842, 636, 580, 0]`), in pixels.
+There are four different breakpoints and only the four largest breakpoints will be used.
+If less breakpoints are used, then skip a middle breakpoint so that the first and last breakpoints will map to the largest and smallest layouts.
+  - Breakpoint 0
+    - Image: max dimensions: `width: 90px` and `height: 52px` and has `18px margin` from the main content;
+    - default break: `x < 580px` where `x` is the width of the component.
+  - Breakpoint 1
+    - Image: max dimensions: `width: 120px` and `height: 71px` and has `20px margin` from the main content;
+    - default break: `581px < x < 636px` where `x` is the width of the component.
+  - Breakpoint 2
+    - Image: max dimensions: `width: 180px` and `height: 102px` and has `20px margin` from the main content;
+    - default break: `637px < x < 842px`  where `x` is the width of the component.
+  - Breakpoint 3
+    - Image: max dimensions: `width: 216px` and `height: 120px` and has `20px margin` from the main content;
+    - default break: `843px < x`  where `x` is the width of the component.

 ## ListItemMixin

 Want to maintain consistency with `d2l-list-item` but need more modularity?
 This mixin is for you!
 This mixin allows you to make a component into a list item without requiring custom styling.
-All of the properties and functionality from `d2l-list-item` will be added to your new component.
+All of the properties and functionality from `d2l-list-item` (listed above) will be added to your new component.

 ### How to use